-What would be a trip to Yucatan without a day trip to Chichen Itza, one of the New 7 Wonders of the World and a UNESCO World Heritage Site?
+What would a trip to Yucatan be without a day trip to Chichen Itza, one of the New 7 Wonders of the World and a UNESCO World Heritage Site?
 This archaeological site, built sometime before the 6th century AD, is definitely worth a visit.

-I personally, after having visited quite a few Aztec and Mayan ruins in Mexico, prefer other sites such as Palenque and Coba because they are quieter, but the ever-present crowds at Chichen Itza don’t make this site less impressive.
-From wherever you’re staying in the Yucatan peninsula, the Chichen Itza ruins are easy to get to, and you should set apart half a day to visit the pyramids.
+Personally, after having visited quite a few Aztec and Mayan ruins in Mexico, I prefer other sites such as Palenque and Coba because they are quieter, but the ever-present crowds at Chichen Itza don’t make this site less impressive.

 Getting to Chichen Itza is pretty easy, no matter your budget or where you’re coming from.
 This super comprehensive guide will give you instructions for visiting Chichen Itza from Cancun, Playa del Carmen, Tulum, and Valladolid.